rubrikinc/terraform-aws-rubrik-cloud-cluster/README.md

 This repository contains the Rubrik CloudCluster Terraform provisioning configuration.
 This can be used to provision and bootstrap a Cloud Cluster in Amazon Web Services.

-Completing the steps detailed below will require that Terraform is installed and in your environment path,  that you are running the instance from a -nix shell (bash, zsh, etc), and that your machine is allowed HTTPS access through the AWS Security Group, and any Network ACLs, into the instances provisioned.

 # :blue_book: Documentation

 Here are some resources to get you started!
 If you find any challenges from this project are not properly documented or are unclear, please [raise an issue](https://github.com/rubrikinc/rubrik-cloudcluster-deploy-aws/issues/new/choose) and let us know!
 This is a fun, safe environment - don't worry if you're a GitHub newbie! :heart: